 Scabs on Dogs: Types and Common Causes

-Whether you see them with your own eyes or feel them under your fingers during a bath, finding scabs on your dog can be concerning.
-Several dog skin conditions can be associated with scabs, and these conditions can range in severity from insignificant to problematic.
+Whether you see them or feel them during bath time, finding scabs on your dog can be concerning.
+Several dog skin conditions are associated with scabs.
+While some of these conditions are insignificant, others can be problematic.

 What is a Scab?

 A scab is a protective coating that forms over damaged skin.
-Nearly anything that damages your dog’s skin or leads to a break in the skin’s surface can lead to scabs.
+Almost anything that damages your dog’s skin or leads to a break in the skin’s surface can lead to scabs.

-Once your dog’s skin wound has healed, the scab will typically fall off on its own.
+Once your dog’s skin wound has healed, the scab usually falls off on its own.

 Types of Scabs on Dogs